pin3dev/42_Cursus/tutorial/Born2BeRoot/EN/docs/tmp.md

      ```

    > 💡 By following these steps, you will close **UDP port 68**, often associated with DHCP, and configure a static IP for your machine.
 This is particularly useful for securing your system and preventing unwanted network configuration changes.

-> 🧠 **UDP (User Datagram Protocol)**:
-A communication protocol used across the Internet that allows sending packets of data without requiring a connection, unlike TCP, making it faster but less reliable.